Paramount Television: Launch of UPN and co-ownership with CBS

-In January 1995, Paramount finally launched a television network, the United Paramount Network, or UPN for short, which later merged with Time Warner's The WB to form The CW.
-PTV produced the bulk of the series airing on UPN, including the first program ever shown on the network, Star Trek: Voyager.
+In January 1995, Paramount finally launched a television network, the United Paramount Network, or UPN for short, which later merged with Time Warner's The WB in 2006 to form The CW.
+Paramount Television produced the bulk of the series airing on UPN, including the first program ever shown on the network, Star Trek: Voyager.
 UPN became 100% owned by Viacom in 2000 after Chris-Craft sold its share (its television stations were sold to News Corporation).
-Along with Voyager, the most successful PTV shows on UPN were One on One, Star Trek: Enterprise and Girlfriends.
+Along with Star Trek: Voyager, the most successful Paramount Television shows on UPN were One on One, Star Trek: Enterprise and Girlfriends.

 In 2000, Viacom acquired its founding parent CBS, which had actually spun off Viacom in 1971.
-PTV began producing more shows airing on CBS (it already produced JAG a former NBC production, Becker starring Cheers veteran Ted Danson, and Nash Bridges, having acquired the latter from Rysher).
-Most of the new PTV series that debuted on CBS after the merger were not very successful, including Bram & Alice and Out of Practice (starring Happy Days veteran Henry Winkler).
+Paramount Television began producing more shows airing on CBS (it already produced JAG, a former NBC production, Becker starring Cheers veteran Ted Danson, and Nash Bridges, having acquired the latter from Rysher Entertainment).
+Most of the new Paramount Television series that debuted on CBS after the merger were not very successful, including Bram & Alice and Out of Practice (starring Happy Days veteran Henry Winkler).
 However, four of these series would become hits: JAG spin-off NCIS, Numb3rs, Criminal Minds, and Ghost Whisperer (the latter two were co-productions with Touchstone Television, which later became ABC Studios).
 All four of these series would continue under CBS Paramount Television and later CBS Television Studios, with only NCIS and Criminal Minds still airing (both also had spin-offs of their own, with varied success).

-In 2004, it was merged with CBS Productions to form a new entity of Paramount Network Television, which is producing all new shows for CBS.
-CBS Productions was rendered defunct in the September of 2004 by folding it up into Paramount Network Television, though the CBS Productions logo continued to be used on older co-productions airing on the CBS television network until 2006, becoming an in-name only unit of the studio.
+In 2004, it was merged with CBS Productions to form a new entity of Paramount Network Television, which produced all new shows for CBS.
+CBS Productions was rendered defunct in September 2004 by folding it up into Paramount Network Television, though the CBS Productions logo continued to be used on older co-productions airing on the CBS television network until 2006, becoming an in-name only unit of the studio.

 In 2001, Warren Littlefield moved his Littlefield Company from NBC Studios to Paramount Television.
 Ed Redlich was struck to a deal with Paramount Network Television in 2005.